clairecatohanson/CashFlow/README.md

 # CashFlow

 Welcome to CashFlow!
-Read the documentation below for a description of the app, the target audience, key features, and installation steps.
+Read the documentation below for a description of the app, the target audience, key features, installation steps, and a few demonstration videos.
 The app comes pre-loaded with a demo user and demo data, or you can opt to create a new account with no data to fully customize your experience.

 ## Overview